This is an essay by Brandon Monk.

 My reading day is not linear.
 My reading day looks more like a mind-map or an old oak tree.
 My reading day has branches and forks coming off the day’s events and the day’s books.
 My reading days are always different, but there are techniques built into my routine that help keep reading on my mind.
 Here are 19 tips hidden throughout my reading day:

 In the first hours of morning, before work, I wipe the sleep from my eyes and know there is a (1) book on my bedside table.
 I can, sometimes, get in a few pages before work.
 On weekends I often get in a solid hour before Alicia wakes up.
-Alicia and I have been together for four years and she never complains about my reading because she must understand it is better to let me have some time with books.
+Alicia and I have been together for six years and she never complains about my reading because she must understand it is better to let me have some time with books.

 Around 10AM I try to take a break, sometimes for another (2) cup of strong black coffee.
 I have a (3) Kindle app on my computer and sometimes I will steal a few pages during the week.
 On the weekends, when nothing is planned, I try to read after I walk my dog, Eggers.
 He needs his walks more than I need to read.
 He gives me a break after we walk to get a few pages in.